vishal8248862721/YouTube-Analysis-with-Dashboard/README.md

 -Utilize SQL commands and queries to analyze and answer questions about the data.
 -Write SQL queries to extract specific information or perform aggregations on the data.
 Retrieve the results of the SQL queries and present the answers to the data questions.

+Requirments for the project:

+1. Create API key and to enable youtube option
+2. Go through the documentation part
+3. Use the syntax for request and response

+Tools Needed:

+1. MongoDB
+2. Postgres SQL
+3. VS Code/pycharm
+4. Streamlit documentation

+Libraries:

+1.Pandas for dataframe
+2.psycopg2 for sql
+3.streamlit for design
+4.googleapiclient
+5.pymongo Mongoclinet